Local / reviews

 How to Get More Google Reviews: a System That Works

-To get more Google reviews, ask every satisfied customer at the moment they're happiest, make leaving one a single tap, and reply to every review that comes back.
-Do that as a system — the same prompt, on every job, automatically — and reviews stop being something you chase and become something your business produces on its own.
+To get more Google reviews, ask every satisfied customer the moment they're happiest, make leaving one a single tap, and reply to every review that comes back.
+Run that as a system (the same ask, with every customer, fired automatically) and reviews stop being a thing you chase and start being a thing your business produces while you work.

-That's the whole game, and almost no one runs it.
-Most owners ask when they remember to, in whatever words come out, through whatever channel is handy.
-The businesses that dominate local search aren't lucky or beloved — they've just made asking unmissable and consistent.
-Below is how to build that, and why it now matters on a surface that didn't exist a year ago.
+Almost no one runs it that way.
+Most owners ask when they happen to remember, in whatever words come out, through whatever channel is handy that day.
+The businesses sitting at the top of the local map pack aren't more beloved than you; they've just made the ask unmissable and consistent.
+Here's how to build that, what each piece is doing, and why it now matters on a surface that barely existed a year ago.

 47%